mehulagg/gitlab/doc/architecture/blueprints/database_testing/index.md

 ## Technology and Next Steps

 We already use Database Labs from postgres.ai, which is a thin-cloning technology.
-We maintain a Postgres replica which is up to date with production data but does not serve any production traffic.
+We maintain a PostgreSQL replica which is up to date with production data but does not serve any production traffic.
 This runs Database Labs which allows us to quickly create a full clone of the production dataset (in the order of seconds).

 Internally, this is based on ZFS and implements a "thin-cloning technology".
-That is, ZFS snapshots are being used to clone the data and it exposes a full read/write Postgres cluster based on the cloned data.
+That is, ZFS snapshots are being used to clone the data and it exposes a full read/write PostgreSQL cluster based on the cloned data.
 This is called a *thin clone*.
 It is rather short lived and is going to be destroyed again shortly after we are finished using it.

 It is important to note that a thin clone is fully read/write.
 This allows us to execute migrations on top of it.